 We accept applications all year.

-- Three graduate-level electives, selected from list of approved courses.
-(Two of these three can overlap with the requirements for your department.)
+- Three graduate-level electives, selected from list of approved courses, including any of the DH 100 or 200-level courses offered (apart from DH 101/201).
+Two of these three can overlap with the requirements for your department.

 - Creation and juried review of a Digital Research Portfolio.